Edmontosaurus: Ecosystem

 The Lancian time interval was the last interval before the Cretaceous–Paleogene extinction event that eliminated non-avian dinosaurs.
 Edmontosaurus was one of the more common dinosaurs of the interval.
-Robert Bakker reports that it made up one-seventh of the large dinosaur sample, with most of the rest (five-sixths) made up of the horned dinosaur Triceratops.
-The coastal plain Triceratops–Edmontosaurus association, dominated by Triceratops, extended from Colorado to Saskatchewan.
+Robert T. Bakker reported that it made up one-seventh of the large dinosaur sample, with most of the rest (five-sixths) made up of the horned dinosaur Triceratops.
+The coastal plain Triceratops–Edmontosaurus association, dominated by Triceratops, extended from present-day Colorado to Saskatchewan.

 The Lance Formation, as typified by exposures approximately 100 km north of Fort Laramie in eastern Wyoming, has been interpreted as a bayou setting similar to the Louisiana coastal plain.
 It was closer to a large delta than the Hell Creek Formation depositional setting to the north and received much more sediment.
 Tropical araucarian conifers and palm trees dotted the hardwood forests, differentiating the flora from the northern coastal plain.
 The climate was humid and subtropical, with conifers, palmettos, and ferns in the swamps, and conifers, ash, live oak, and shrubs in the forests.
 Freshwater fish, salamanders, turtles, diverse lizards, snakes, shorebirds, and small mammals lived alongside the dinosaurs.
 Small dinosaurs are not known in as great of abundance here as in the Hell Creek rocks, but Thescelosaurus once again seems to have been relatively common.
 Triceratops is known from many skulls, which tend to be somewhat smaller than those of more northern individuals.
 The Lance Formation is the setting of two edmontosaur "mummies".